 It is, however, their location that holds the real clue to their meaning.
 The eastern pillar into which they are carved sits opposite the side altar in the south aisle.
 From the historical record we know that this altar was dedicated to a church’s patron saint.
 In the case of Blakeney, that was Saint Nicholas.
 Now better known for his association with children and Christmas, throughout the Middle Ages St Nicholas was regarded as the patron of ‘those in peril upon the sea’.
 The ship graffiti is clustered around the St Nicholas altar for a reason.
 Historians and archaeologists believe that each of these little ships was a ‘votive’ offering – quite literally, a prayer carved into the stonework.
 Exactly what that prayer was, we might never know.
 Was it a prayer of thanksgiving for a voyage safely undertaken, or a prayer for safe passage on a voyage yet to be made?
 The fact that some of the ships appear damaged has led some to suggest that these might be prayers for ships, crews and loved ones that never made it home.

 This is the true value of searching out these ancient inscriptions on the wall.
 These little prayers and etchings offer one of the few avenues into the hopes and feelings of those who left their mark many centuries ago.
 It is not a world of knights, princes and kings.
 It is a world of real, fallible human beings.
 People who sat in the dark, praying for the safety of a long-drowned ship, and etched their fears and demons into the walls.
-Quite simply, the medieval graffiti gives us back the lost voices of the medieval world.Make a donation
+Quite simply, the medieval graffiti gives us back the lost voices of the medieval world.Support Aeon: make a one-off donation